Wargame: Red Dragon: Campaigns

 The year is 1979.
 In the aftermath of the signing of a mutual defense treaty between Vietnam and the Soviet Union and Vietnam's subsequent Invasion of Cambodia, Chinese and Soviet relations worsen.
 The situation continues to deteriorate as Deng Xiaoping meets with Jimmy Carter and China allows the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance to expire.
 China then invades Vietnam and warns the Soviets not to interfere.
-The Soviets ignore this a send warships and naval troops to the waters around Vietnam.
+The Soviets ignore this and send warships and naval troops to the waters around Vietnam.
 With the war going poorly in Vietnam, the Chinese believe that the Soviets will use this opportunity to attack it.
 China then attacks the Russian Far East with the goal of seizing and destroying the main Soviet supply base at Vladivostok.

 The title of this campaign is a reference to novel The Bear and the Dragon by American author Tom Clancy.
 The campaign is also a reference to the Sino-Soviet border conflict of the late 1960s, though these did not escalate as badly as the scenario in-game.
 This is the only REDFOR versus REDFOR campaign in the game.
-In addition to controlling PLA units, the player also has access to some North Korean troops that that country sends to aid China.
+In addition to controlling PLA units, the player also has access to some North Korean troops that the country sends to aid China.